ruFFaa/AgentVault/agentvault_cli/README.md

 This tool demonstrates how to use the `agentvault` core library to:

-*   Securely configure local API keys required by remote agents.
+*   Securely configure local API keys and OAuth 2.0 credentials required by remote agents.
 *   Discover agents listed in the AgentVault Registry API.
 *   Load agent definitions directly via URL or local file.
 *   Initiate and interact with remote agents using the A2A protocol.